 - Welfare state

-Peer pressure also known as social pressure can be defined as the influence exerted by others on an individual which leads to change in attitudes or behavior.
-This phenomenon can be explained by research in which adolescent male was told to drive and different scenarios were provided to them.
-It showed that the chances of risk-taking were increased in the presence of peers or passengers and the rate of risk-taking decreased when they were alone.
+Peer pressure, also known as social pressure, can be defined as the influence others exert on an individual to change individual attitudes or behavior.
+This phenomenon can be explained by research in which an adolescent male was told to drive and different scenarios were provided to him.
+It showed that risk-taking behaviors increased in the presence of peers or passengers and decreased when he was alone.

 Conformity and Obedience

-- Compliance: this is a form in which an individual adopts himself according to others in order to achieve reward or acceptance by others and to avoid punishment.
+- Compliance: an individual conforms to achieve reward or acceptance by others and to avoid punishment.

-- Internalization: this is a conformity within oneself.
-It means a person adopts attitudes and actions which are according to norms but deep inside he knows that they are correct and whatever he does, he agrees with it as well.
+- Internalization: a person adopts attitudes and actions which are according to norms and agrees with them.

-- Identification: in this a person adopts an attitude to attain a satisfying relationship with another person or group.
+- Identification: a person adopts an attitude to attain a satisfying relationship with another person or group.